crate/cratedb-sqlparse/README.md

 Add the new target and paths to the build script, see `setup_grammar.py`.

-There are several features that would need to be implemented, like case-insensitive input stream, native exceptions as error listener, dollar strings and any new one.
-See past commits to see how they were implemented in Python and Javascript, remember that CrateDB's SQLParser written in Java is the most complete and the default reference.
+There are several features that would need to be implemented, like case-insensitive input stream, native exceptions as error listener, dollar-strings and any new one.
+See past commits to see how they were implemented in Python and Javascript, remember that [CrateDB'S SQLParser](https://github.com/crate/crate/tree/master/libs/sql-parser/src/main/java/io/crate/sql/parser) written in Java is the most complete and the default reference.

 ## Building locally & using a different CrateDB version